-- a.
+a.
 John thinks [Mary will leave].
 [Belief verb]

-- b.
+b.
 John wants [Mary to leave].
 [Desire verb]

-- (2) Spanish
+(2) Spanish

-- a.
+a.
 Creo [que Peter va a la casa].

 I.think that Peter goes.IND to the house

 'I think Peter is going to the house.'1 [Belief verb]

 b.
 Quiero [que Peter vaya a la casa].

-I.want that Peter goes.SBJ to the house 'I want Peter to go to the house.'
+I.want that Peter goes.SBJ to the house

+'I want Peter to go to the house.'

 Evidently, this proposal assumes that there are clear differences in clausal morphosyntax within a language.
 While there is little reason to challenge this assumption in the context of English or Romance, one might question its validity for languages whose morphosyntax is more impoverished.
 One such language is Mandarin Chinese.
 Mandarin, with no overt markers for finiteness, mood, tense, etc., has much less verbal morphology than languages like English or Spanish.
-Mandarin also allows subjects and objects to be dropped, so in principle, it might also be difficult to rely on the distribution of overt arguments to distinguish between different types of complement clauses.
+Mandarin also allows subjects and objects to be dropped, so one cannot consistently rely on the distribution of overt arguments to distinguish between different types of complement clauses either.
 The morphosyntactic properties of Mandarin therefore conspire to allow belief and desire verbs to appear with complement clauses that are string-identical (3), which in turn raises questions about the robustness of the syntactic bootstrapping account.

-1 Abbreviations used in glosses: IND: indicative; PART: particle; PROG: progressive aspect; SBJ: subjunctive; 3s: third person singular pronoun
+1 Abbreviations used in glosses: IND: indicative; PROG: progressive aspect; SBJ: subjunctive; 3s: third person singular pronoun